wiseman-timelord/Rpg-Gradio-Gguf/README.md

 # Chat-UbuntuLlama
-- Converting project for intended use on Ubuntu.
+- Converting windows python chatbot, to optimized use on Ubuntu.
 Still Getting the scripts done currently.

+### Planner:
 - It will be optimized towards AVX2 and Non-Rocm AMDGPU, at least to start with.
 - It will feature better libraries, only available on linux python.
 - a new optional window for data visualization using plotly.
 I should use a gradio interface for the chat interactions, while engine window remains straight terminal.

+### Details:
 - Below is old content, that will be in some stage of update in project conversion from Chat-VulkanLlama...